KEX (AM): Programming

-KEX mostly airs nationally syndicated talk shows, largely from Premiere Networks, a subsidiary of iHeartMedia, including Armstrong & Getty from co-owned KSTE in Sacramento; The Clay Travis and Buck Sexton Show; The Jesse Kelly Show; The Michael Berry Show from co-owned KTRH Houston; The Glenn Beck Program and Coast to Coast AM with George Noory.
-One local weekday show with Mark Mason is heard from noon to 3 p.m.
-An hour of Mason's show is repeated at 5 a.m.
+KEX airs nationally syndicated talk shows, largely from Premiere Networks, a subsidiary of iHeartMedia.
+Weekdays begin with Armstrong & Getty from co-owned KSTE in Sacramento.
+That is followed by The Clay Travis and Buck Sexton Show; The Jesse Kelly Show; The Michael Berry Show from co-owned KTRH in Houston; The Glenn Beck Radio Program; Our American Stories with Lee Habeeb; The Michael DelGiorono Show and Coast to Coast AM with George Noory.
+A popular Premiere Networks talk program not carried by KEX is The Sean Hannity Show, which airs instead on KUFO 970 AM.

 Weekends feature shows on money, cars, computers and home repair, as well as repeats of some weekday shows and some paid brokered programming.
-Syndicated shows heard on weekends include Digital Goddess Kim Komando, Bill Handel on the Law, At Home with Gary Sullivan and Sunday Night Live with Bill Cunningham.
+Syndicated shows heard on weekends include The Weekend with Michael Brown, Bill Handel on the Law, At Home with Gary Sullivan and Sunday Night with Bill Cunningham.

 KATU Channel 2, the ABC television affiliate in Portland, supplies local news and weather.
-ABC Radio News is heard at the beginning of most hours with some news and sports reports from NBC News Radio also heard.
+ABC News Radio is heard at the beginning of most hours with some news and sports reports from NBC News Radio also heard.
 Bloomberg Radio provides business news updates.

-The radio station holds no relation to the KEX Hotel, an Icelandic-owned hotel in downtown Portland.
+The radio station has no relation to the KEX Hotel, an Icelandic-owned hotel in downtown Portland.